 Become a Passport Member

 Our Passport Membership is the highest level of membership at Asia Society Switzerland.
-Our growing Passport Community is made up of over 20 Asia-connected individuals who generously support our work and engage with us on a deeper level.
+Our growing Passport Community is made up of Asia-connected individuals who generously support our work and engage with us on a deeper level.
 A Passport Membership demonstrates your commitment to support our mission of increasing Asia Competence in Switzerland and gives you unique access to special programs and events.

 Support Asia Society Switzerland’s Mission